jtbonhomme/go-coding-challenge/README.md

 ## The database

 The initial database is provided in a file [db.json](db.json).
-You are expected to integrate these data in any database you love, and explain how to install, launch and populate the database.
-This database **shall** be used by your code.
+You are expected to integrate the data in a mongodb local instance, and explain how to install, launch and populate the database.
+This database **must** be used by your code.
 The schema of the provided data is :

 ```